openiec/openiec/docs/solid-liquid.md

 - Desired Phases and Components
 - Desired Composition (at.) and Temperature (K)

+For detailed instructions of prerequisites, you can reference the documentation on [Coherent Interfacial Energy](./coherent.md).

 ### `SigmaSolLiq`
 OpenIEC provides the `SigmaSolLiq` for the calculation of the solid/liquid interfacial energy in alloys.
 Parameters and return values are listed as following: